-I know about Ferguson, but I don’t know it like my African American mother friends do.
+I know about Ferguson, but I don’t know it like my Black friends do.
 It would be strikingly offensive to claim I could.

 The supremacist attitudes of many aren’t spontaneously triggered in moments of national drama; they begin where new life does.
 Babies of the oppressed are the first and constant recipients of mistreatment, whether direct or indirect.

 Kimberly Sears Allers wrote her thoughts on what Black Breastfeeding Week is all about:

 “We will not quickly give in to the corporate influences and profit-making interests that want us to feed our babies synthetic food from birth and then flood our communities with poor food options, liquor stores and cigarette advertising.
 We are eyes wide open to the system that from day one of life wants to give our babies less than, give our schools less than, give our communities less than, then treat our young men as less than.

 It’s about that high-ranking WIC official who said directly to me, when explaining why there were no breastfeeding peer counselors in her office (despite having the funding to do so), that ‘most of these women don’t care about their babies, anyway.'”

 I can’t understand facing single motherhood supporting children on one income — a scenario not exclusive to Black mothers but evidently a widespread reality in many predominately Black communities.